Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

-\textbf{Experimental setup}.
+\textbf{Implementation details.} Our code implements utilize Pytorch 1.9.0 and all experiments are run on a single RTX 4090 GPU.
 We keep the convention from \cite{wei2022self,yuan2023late} and adopt ResNet-18 and ResNet-34 for CIFAR-10 and CIFAR-100, respectively.
-For all noisy conditions on CIFAR-10 \& 100, we leverage an SGD optimizer with the momentum 0.9 and the weight-decay 1e-3 to train our network.
+For all noisy conditions on CIFAR-10 \& 100, we leverage an SGD optimizer with the momentum $0.9$ and the weight-decay $1\times10^{-3}$ to train our network.
 The total training epoch is set as 200.
 The initial learning rate is 0.02 and decayed with the factor 10 at the 100-th and 150-th epoch.
-For real-world noise, ResNet-34 and a pre-trained ResNet-50 are used for Clothing-1M and CIFAR-10N, respectively.
-More details can be found in the Table in Appendix \ref{appsec:experiments}.
+For real-world noise, we adopt a ResNet-34 for CIFAR-N and a pre-trained ResNet-50 for Clothing-1M and Food101N, and Inception-ResNet-V2 \cite{szegedy2017inception} for WebVision.
+Other training set-ups like the number of training epochs, the learning rate and its adjustment, the optimizer, and so on keep the same as \cite{li2024sure}.

-\textbf{Hyperparameter setup}.
-Our framework contains two main hyperparameters, \textit{i.e.}, the number of expert $m$ in the network architecture, and the slope parameter $\beta$ in the mapping function.
-We keep $\beta=2$ for all experiments and set $m=2, 4$ for CIFAR and Clothing-1M, respectively.
+\textbf{Hyper-parameters}.
+Our framework contains two main hyper-parameters, \textit{i.e.}, the number of expert $m$ in the network architecture, and the slope parameter $\beta$ in the mapping function.
+We keep $\beta=2$ for all experiments and set $m=4$ for CIFAR and $m=2$ for three open-world datasets.